KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

-- Quality-oriented recent graduate with a B.S. in Computer Science (3.42/4 GPA), the university chose me to be a teaching assistant.
-I developed several iOS projects using Swift and published an app on the AppStore.
-I have very good knowledge of a lot of different technologies, and excellent problem-solving skills.
-I am always eager to learn more whenever it is related to CS.
-Frequently praised as detail-oriented by my peers.
+- Quality-oriented recent Computer science graduate.
+The university chose me to be database systems teaching assistant.
+I developed several iOS apps using Swift and published one on the AppStore.
+I have a wide range of knowledge of different technologies, with excellent problem-solving skills.
+I am always eager to learn more whenever it is related to tech.

 - 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)